lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

    - The SPIRE Server authenticates the agent using the agent's SVID
    - The server verifies the agent SVID's certificate chain and signature
    - The server validates that the agent is authorized to request SVIDs for the specified workload
+   - **Note**: Workload SVID requests skip Keylime verification - workloads inherit attested claims from the agent SVID

 6. **SPIRE Server Extracts Agent Attestation Claims**
    - The SPIRE Server extracts the AttestedClaims from the agent SVID
    - These claims include TPM attestation data (geolocation, TPM quote, etc.)
    - The server prepares to issue a workload SVID with workload-specific claims only
+   - **No Keylime Verification**: Workload SVID generation does not call Keylime Verifier; it uses the agent SVID's attested claims directly

 7. **SPIRE Server Issues Workload SVID**
    - The SPIRE Server creates an X.509 certificate (SVID) for the workload